yoniamde1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Global variables - > Create a script that lists environment variables.
 5. Local variables - > Create a script that lists all local variables and environment variables, and funcion.
 6.local variables - > Create a script that creates a new local variable.
+7. Global variable - > Create a script that creates a new global variable.